Frostbits-Solutions/arcpay-docs/docs/listings.md

 ### 2\.
 Auction (English Auction)

-- The **English Auction** format allows you to set a starting bid for a tokenized asset.
+- The **Auction** format allows you to set a starting bid for a tokenized asset.
 - The price will increase after each bid, and the auction ends when the specified duration expires.

 ### 3\.
-Reverse Auction (Dutch Auction)
+Reverse (Dutch Auction)

-- A **Reverse Auction** starts with a high price that decreases over time.
-The price drops every block until the minimum price is reached or the auction duration expires.
+- The **Reverse** format starts with a high price that decreases over time.
+- The price drops every block until the minimum price is reached or the auction duration expires.

 ## Listing Management